StarWhiz/docker_deployment_notes/seafile/README.md

 Notes for WebDAV

-You may need to add the following lines to your docker file if you plan on enabling WebDAV
+You may need to add the following lines to your docker file if you plan on enabling WebDAV.
 ```
     ports:
-      - "4173:4173"
+      - "8080:8080"
 ```
 After that you do this open this port on your firewall and redirect it to the Docker Host's IP with seafile running on it.